jsmolka/blog/content/posts/horizons/index.md

 > You were made for skies but you called your bluff<br>
 > Now you'll never be good enough<br>

-He acts tough and confident.
-He is Icarus, the son of master craftsman Daedalus.
+He acts tough and confident because he is Icarus, the son of master craftsman Daedalus.
 He was _made for skies_, but doesn't even believe it himself.
 Instead, he will always be the _replica of a runner-up_, destined to be second, and _never be good enough_.

 > Go on then, Icarus, take your turn<br>
 > You always fly right up until it burns<br>